skandinaff/mk-test/README.md

 ## Description

-This project is designed for the STM32 NUCLEO-L011K4 board.
+This project is designed for the STM32 NUCLEO-L011K4 board that uses STM32L011K4T6 MCU.
 It includes a UART interface for processing specific text commands and controlling LEDs connected to GPIO pins.

 ## How to build